Balurc/airflow_astrocli_demo/README.md

 # Extract & Load Football Statistics to GCS & BQ

 This project aims to extract data from an external data source and load them in Google Cloud Storage & BigQuery.
-Please check the accompanying article for this repo.
+Please check the <a href="https://medium.com/@baluramachandra90/extract-and-load-football-statistics-to-google-cloud-storage-bigquery-with-airflow-1a217227dbd1" target="_blank">accompanying article</a> for this repo.

-<a href="https://medium.com/@baluramachandra90/extract-and-load-football-statistics-to-google-cloud-storage-bigquery-with-airflow-1a217227dbd1" target="_blank">here</a>

 ![](images/workflow_summary.png)